maestrejorge/proyecto-individual-soyHenry/README.md

 ## Run

-After cloning the repository, go to the console in the "api" folder and run the following command (do the same for the "client" folder)
+Go to the console in the "api" folder and excute the following command (do the same for the "client" folder)

 ```blash
 npm start